 Laura Otto-Salaj, PhD

-Dr. Otto-Salaj has been the principal investigator of several studies on HIV behavioral risk funded by the National Institutes of Health, including: Stories To Tell (NIMH, NICHD, and NIDA), a prospective study which examined the intersection of substance use, sexual risk, trauma history, current victimization, and mental illness in disadvantaged African-American women; ARRIVE (NIMH), which examined the efficacy of an HIV-risk reduction intervention for adults with serious persistent mental illness and coexisting substance use issues; and HEART to HEART (National Institute on Alcohol Abuse and Alcoholism; NIAAA), which examined the efficacy of an HIV-risk reduction intervention combined with alcohol treatment for women with alcohol use disorders.
+Dr. Otto-Salaj was the principal investigator of several studies on HIV behavioral risk funded by the National Institutes of Health, including: Stories To Tell (NIMH, NICHD, and NIDA), a prospective study which examined the intersection of substance use, sexual risk, trauma history, current victimization, and mental illness in disadvantaged African-American women; ARRIVE (NIMH), which examined the efficacy of an HIV-risk reduction intervention for adults with serious persistent mental illness and coexisting substance use issues; and HEART to HEART (National Institute on Alcohol Abuse and Alcoholism; NIAAA), which examined the efficacy of an HIV-risk reduction intervention combined with alcohol treatment for women with alcohol use disorders.

 M.A., Social Psychology, Temple University, 1990